-The Beatles made an appearance on the first edition of the BBC radio show Top Gear, a weekly late-night pop music programme, on this day.
+The Beatles appeared on the first edition of the BBC radio show Top Gear, a weekly late-night pop music programme, on 14 July 1964.

 Not to be confused with the BBC television show of the same name about motor vehicles, Top Gear was produced by Bernie Andrews, who had worked on the Saturday Club radio show, and was presented by Brian Matthew.
 This first episode was broadcast two days after the recording, on the BBC Light Programme service, from 10pm on 16 July 1964.

 The Beatles recorded seven songs between 7 and 11pm at London’s Broadcasting House.
 They were ‘Long Tall Sally’, ‘Things We Said Today’, ‘A Hard Day’s Night’, ‘And I Love Her’, ‘I Should Have Known Better’, ‘If I Fell’, and ‘You Can’t Do That’.